Anchorman: The Legend of Ron Burgundy: Production

 While still at Saturday Night Live, Will Ferrell and Adam McKay began working on a script titled August Blowout, which Ferrell would later describe as "Glengarry Glen Ross meets a car dealership".
 Although the script was popular around Hollywood, the resulting movie never got made.
 One of the readers was Paul Thomas Anderson who offered to "shepherd" a script written by the pair.
 McKay has stated that the idea for the film that would become Anchorman came about after "Will saw an interview with a 70s anchorman, talking about how sexist they were.
 And it was that tone of voice he loved."

 An early version of the script was a parody of the disaster film Alive with a group of news people, after Ron Burgundy crashes their plane, stranded in the wilderness trying to make their way back to civilization.
 A subplot would involve the characters trying to escape from a group of ninjastar wielding orangutans.
 Adam McKay stated that a version of the script originally included "a musical number with sharks".
 Anderson, who at the time was scheduled to produce the film was taken aback by the script's bizarre nature, so much so that afterwards he left production, although in retrospect he mentioned lightheartedly, "I blew that [opportunity]."

-Even though Anchorman is set in San Diego, the real San Diego is only seen in brief aerial shots—modern shots which include numerous buildings in downtown San Diego which had not yet been built or opened during the 1970s.
-According to the official production notes and "making of" documentary (both included on the DVD), Anchorman was actually filmed in Los Angeles, Glendale, and Long Beach on sets which were made to look like San Diego during the 1970s.
+Even though Anchorman is set in San Diego, the real San Diego is almost exclusively seen in brief aerial shots which visibly include numerous buildings in downtown San Diego which had not yet been built or opened during the 1970s.
+According to the official production notes and "making of" documentary (both included on the DVD), Anchorman was mainly filmed in Los Angeles, Glendale, and Long Beach on sets which were made to look like San Diego during the 1970s.
+The film does not explicitly state the year in which it takes place, but the characters knowing the lyrics to "Afternoon Delight", as well as a reference to Gene Tenace playing for the San Diego Padres, places the film in 1977 or shortly thereafter.